Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Geometric-Matching Guided Adaptation

 \section{Geometric-Matching Guided Adaptation}

-To illustrate the value of CGPart, we apply it to image part segmentation through unsupervised domain adaptation (UDA) and propose a new algorithm for this task.
+To facilitate studies targeting real-world data applications, we explore unsupervised domain adaptation (UDA) algorithms which enable the models trained on the synthetic data of UDA-Part to perform well on the real test images.
 In this section, we introduce our proposed Geometric-Matching Guided domain adaptation (GMG) approach.
 The key steps of GMG are illustrated in Figure~\ref{fig:gmg} and will be discussed in detail in the following.